-Refer to the specification page in this manual for information on the recommended spring hanger for this application.
+If you do not know which specific spring hanger is in use, check the specification page in this manual for information on the recommended spring hanger for this application.
 McCoy Global will not guarantee or specify spring hangers other than what has been supplied by McCoy.